7362 Communications Systems Technician

 |Job Type||Temporary Exempt|

-Applicants are encouraged to apply immediately as this recruitment may close at any time but not earlier than April 16, 2020.
-This position is open until filled.
+Applicants are encouraged to apply immediately as this recruitment may close at any time but not earlier than August 11, 2021.
+The position is open until filled.

-The Department of Technology (DT) is the centralized technology services provider within San Francisco City & county government, delivering technology infrastructure and services to approximately 33,000 employees and 800,000 residents.
-The department has an annual operating budget of over $130M and employs over 200 employees.
-Core service areas include: Infrastructure and Operations, Technology Security, Service Delivery & Management, Enterprise Applications, Project Management Office, Public Safety Systems & Wiring, Technology Administration, Policy & Governance and IT Public Communications.
+The Department of Technology is the centralized technology services provider within San Francisco City & County government, delivering technology infrastructure and services to approximately 33,000 employees and 800,000 residents.
+The department has an annual operating budget of over $130M and contains over 220 employees.
+Core service areas include: Infrastructure and Operations, Technology Security, Service Delivery & Management, Enterprise Applications, Project Management Office, Public Safety Systems & Wiring, Affordable Housing Broadband, Technology Administration, Policy & Governance and IT Public Communications.

-Under general supervision, performs a wide variety of skilled technical maintenance, testing and repair work on complex wireless and networked communications equipment to support a wide variety of emergency communications systems.
-This position will work on the Radio Replacement Project, WIFI deployments, Inbuilding Bidirectional amplifier deployments and inspection.
+Under general supervision, performs a wide variety of skilled technical maintenance, estimating, installation, testing and repair work on complex wireless and networked communications equipment to support a wide variety of emergency communications systems.
+This position will work on the Radio Replacement Project, WIFI deployments, Fiber to Public Housing Project, Inbuilding Bidirectional amplifier deployments and inspection, Police/Fire/EMS/Hospital Communication Systems.

-Troubleshoots and repairs a wide variety of computer aided telecommunications devices such as radio dispatch consoles, records management consoles, electronic and electro-mechanical equipment, SCADA systems, telemetry and GPS systems.
-Regularly use diagnostic software for localizing equipment and system problems, specialized testing equipment such as communications analyzers, digital oscilloscopes, Radio Service Monitors, digital multimeters, frequency counters and RF power meters.
+- Troubleshoots and repairs a wide variety of computer aided telecommunications devices such as Portable/Mobile and Radio Repeaters, radio dispatch consoles, records management consoles, electronic and electro-mechanical equipment, SCADA systems, Fiber, DWDM, telemetry and GPS systems, wired and wireless network equipment.
+Regularly use diagnostic software for localizing equipment and system problems, specialized testing equipment such as communications analyzers, digital oscilloscopes, Radio Service Monitors, digital multimeters, cable verifier, frequency counters and RF power meters.

 - Configures equipment and system operating parameters through use of mobile radio system software, LAN/WAN service software, and pertinent vendor application software.